Are Colonics and Colon Cleansing Safe?

 Dr. Joseph Fiorita's medical case study on colon hydrotherapy as a preparation for colonoscopy was accepted and delivered as an oral presentation at the American college of Gastroenterology Meeting October 2006.
 (ONLY 1% to 2% of all studies submitted, from thousands of abstracts are selected for oral presentation.
 This is a testament to HOW IMPORTANT the ACG feels this research is).

 His Medical Study showed colon hydrotherapy was good or better than alternative preparations and patients preferred colon hydrotherapy.
 Is colonics safe for everyone?
 No but neither is taking tylenol or aspirin.
 There are contraindications for colonics just like there are contraindications for getting your teeth cleaned.
 It all comes down to some common sense and where you get your information from.
-I personally prefer sites like Naturalnews.com, mercola.com and Foodbabe.com for health information.
 So, are colonics safe?
 After giving over 20,000 colonics to men and women from age 8 to 92, I would say so!

 Probiotics, Colonics and the Gut Biome by Rebecca Harder

-Have you heard that colonics wipes out your good bacteria, also called intestinal flora or “probiotics”?
+Have you heard that colonics wipe out your good bacteria, also called intestinal flora or “probiotics”?

 I wish that were true.
 Then the colonic would be wiping out all the bad bacteria as well and we could easily reintroduce the good guys.
 It just does not work that way.
 For example, Richard Sprague experimented with his gut biome using a uBiome test to monitor his gut with doing cleansing expecting to wipe out the gut flora, but what was interesting was how the gut recovered very quickly.
 He wrote the following: